 Occasionally litigation arises in cross-border situations with respect to various estate and trust instruments, including will contests, interpretation of wills and trust agreements, accountings, and breach of fiduciary duty issues.
 Our experience ranges from simple will contests to complicated and occasionally high-profile cases.
 We have experience dealing with the IRS and state departments of taxation and revenue and, when necessary, we represent our clients in connection with tax audits and litigation.
 We are frequently consulted by accountants, trust companies, and other advisors to assist in a "special counsel" capacity in various tax dispute resolution matters.

 Clients advocating for or against changes in the U.S. tax law and regulations are assisted by Hodgson Russ’s government relations team.
 Our international clients are alerted to legislative and administrative developments by receiving "early warning" services.

-Hodgson Russ has been awarded prestigious "Best Law Firms" National Tier 1 and Metropolitan Tier 1 rankings by Best Lawyers/U.S. News & World Report in the Trusts & Estates Law category.
+Hodgson Russ has been awarded a prestigious "Best Law Firms" National Tier 1 ranking by Best Lawyers/U.S. News & World Report in the Trusts & Estates Law category.

 - Cross-Border Limited Partnership Structuring for U.S. & Canadian Citizen-Owned Business

 - Tax and Estate Planning Advice to Trustees and Advisors of Foreign-Based Family Trusts

 - U.S. Income and Estate Tax Planning Advice to Canadian Clients With Respect to U.S. Real Estate Investments

 - U.S. Tax & Corporate Counsel for Multinational Joint Venture Group of Entrepreneurial Companies With Ties to Hong Kong, Canada, and the United States